Interstate 680 (Nebraska–Iowa): 2011 flooding

 Over the course of several months in 2011, I-680 was severely damaged by flood waters from the Missouri River.
 The first sections of both I-680 and I-29 closed on June 10.
 I-29 was closed from North 25th Street to the northern I-680 interchange near Loveland.
 I-680 was closed from US 75 in Omaha to the southern interchange with I-29.
 A week later, water was diverted and drained from the area around the northern I-29 interchange to allow traffic to use the roads.
 I-680 was opened from the interchange to the Beebeetown exit and I-29 was reopened from the interchange to the US 30 exit at Missouri Valley.
 I-29 traffic was routed around the flooded area by using I-680 eastbound to I-80 westbound to Council Bluffs.

 After floodwaters receded and the damage was assessed, sections of I-680 were reopened to traffic.
 However, the section west of I-29 was the most heavily damaged and it remained closed.
 Contract bids were let on September 23, and reconstruction began on September 28.
 Construction crews worked at "an accelerated pace" to complete the road in 34 days.
 The road was officially reopened on November 2 during a ceremony in Crescent hosted by Governor Terry Branstad.

+2019 flooding

+Iowa DOT closed I-680 for three separate periods during the 2019 floods: